 And launching the highly-anticipated festival will be a magnificent procession of illuminated dancers, drummers, monsters and marionettes that will bring dreams to life on the streets of Leeds.

 Beginning on The Headrow, the When Dreams Run Wild parade will feature a special centre-piece created by The Lantern Company and local community groups, Spanish artists El Carramato’s Big Dancers and Picto Facto’s giant Lampadophores from France, making their way through the city centre accompanied by performers from Northern Rascals and the Spark!
 LED Drummers.
+If you’d like to grab a bite to eat after the occassion why not take a look at our guide to the best restaurants in Leeds.

 The parade takes place on Thursday, October 10 at 7.30pm and will mark the official opening of this year’s two-night extravaganza.